 Open to people ages 18 years and up

-Currently receiving pembrolizumab or in a follow-up phase
+Currently receiving pembrolizumab, pembrolizumab based combinations or lenvatinib from parent studies or in a follow-up phase.

 Additional eligibility criteria for participants who enter Second Course Phase once they are enrolled on MK-3475-587: